VouDoo/MyRemoteManager/README.md

 MyRemoteManager is a PowerShell module that contains a collection of functions for managing remote connections.

-It is a very (very) simplied version of mRemoteNG, MobaXterm, and other similar tools.
+It is a very (very) simplified version of mRemoteNG, MobaXterm, and other similar tools.

 ## License